SkyRex06/SkyRex06/README.md

 ## About Me

-I'm an Artificial Intelligence & Data Science undergraduate at GGSIPU with a strong interest in building products that combine technology, innovation, and real-world impact.
+I'm passionate about building innovative products that solve real-world problems.
+My interests lie at the intersection of AI, software engineering, and emerging technologies, where I enjoy transforming ideas into practical and scalable solutions.

 Over the past few years, I've actively participated in hackathons, collaborated with talented teams, and transformed ideas into working products.
 These experiences have shaped a builder mindset focused on rapid execution, continuous learning, and solving meaningful problems.

-My interests currently lie at the intersection of:

-- Artificial Intelligence
-- Backend Engineering
-- Product Development
-- Scalable Systems
-- Emerging Technologies

 <p align="center">